 The vocal tract is a tube where the natural oscillations of sound will be enhanced by their resonances.
-These resonances are called formants of the voice.
-When we modify vowels, we are modifying the formants of the voice and therefore changing the sound.
+These resonances are called formats of the voice.
+When we modify vowels, we are modifying the formats of the voice and therefore changing the sound.

-Try to make the vowel “U” with a very silly sound and again with the sound well anasalado.
+Try to make the vowel “U” with a very silly sound and again with the sound well Salado.
 You are altering your shape and can hear the direct result in the emission.

 In general, shape control is easier when we think of vowel adjustment than when we relate this control to very punctual movements such as laryngeal lowering, palate elevation, and so on.